 USACE and the Port of Oakland met with the San Francisco Bar Pilots to discuss the possibility of a turning basin located outside of the Inner Harbor.
-The San Francisco Bar Pilots stated a turning basin in this location would not be beneficial to the majority of ULCVs, would leave vessels exposed to the elements requiring additional operational restrictions, and would block the channel for other vessel traffic.
-Additionally, Inner Harbor Variation 6 would likely require additional efforts and maintenance costs due to the currents increasing the sedimentation rate.
+The San Francisco Bar Pilots stated a turning basin in this location would not be beneficial to the majority of the largest vessels, would leave them exposed to the elements requiring additional operational restrictions, and would block the channel for other vessel traffic.
+Additionally, Inner Harbor

+Variation 6 would likely require additional efforts and maintenance costs due to the currents increasing the sedimentation rate.